 Despite the tough operating environment, IIED improved its financial resilience in 2019/20, with expenditure reduced from GBP£4.0 million to £3.9 million.

-IIED does not raise funds from the general public, and is not a grant making organisation; instead it works in collaboration with its partners, resulting in no fundraising activity and grant making disclosures being given.
+IIED has no fundraising activity and is not a grant making organisation; instead it works in collaboration with its partners, resulting in no fundraising activity and grant making disclosures being given.

-To protect the organisation and its charitable programme against the risks of funding loss through income shortfalls and other unexpected financial needs, IIED’s reserves policy sets a target for unrestricted reserves of approximately four months of operating costs and staff salaries less liabilities from employee benefits (around £2.2 million).
-We have therefore set the target range of free reserves (being total unrestricted funds less designated funds and fixed assets) at between £1.9 million and £2.5 million.
+To protect the organisation and its charitable programme against the risks of funding loss through income shortfalls and other unexpected financial losses, IIED’s reserves policy sets a target for total unrestricted reserves of approximately four months of operating costs and staff salaries less liabilities from employee benefits (around £2.2 million).
+Trustees have therefore set the target range of free reserves (being total unrestricted funds less designated funds and fixed assets) at between £1.9 million and £2.5 million.

-We invested our cash in a combination of high-interest cash deposits and fixed-term treasury deposits during 2018/19, with A rated financial institutions.
+IIED invested its cash in fixed-term treasury deposits during 2019/20.
 This policy produces an acceptable rate of return while giving us flexibility to access funds.

 Some IIED trustees are also trustees of other charities or directors or senior officers in other organisations IIED works with as a normal part of its research activities.
 Where such work involves payment, they enter into arm’s length contracts and any payments related to these contracts are detailed in the notes to these accounts.
 The board operates a conflicts of interest policy.